-The company itself has not fully failed.
-In any case, we can define it as a Shark Tank failure within many others.
+The business has not entirely failed.
+In any event, it qualifies as one of many Shark Tank failures.
 There is a professional version of the product and a home version.
-The company is still active and Hy-Conn has shipped the product.
+The company is still active, and Hy-Conn has shipped the product.

 1. Doorbot/Ring Doorbell

 Jamie Siminoff appeared on season 5 of Shark Tank and introduced himself to the sharks.
 He asked for a $700,000 investment to get his idea for a video doorbell system off the ground.

 The company was initially called Doorbot.
-Although the name was later changed to Ring Doorbell.
+However, the name was later changed to Ring Doorbell.
 Kevin O’Leary agreed to the deal but insisted on 10 percent of the revenue share and a 5 percent stake in the company.

-Siminoff made a counteroffer and O’Leary rejected the deal.
+Siminoff made a counteroffer, and O’Leary rejected the deal.
 Siminoff walked away without the deal.
 The Shark Tank sharks missed the big one, as Jezz Bezos and Richard Branson decided to invest in Doorbot, which was renamed Ring when Amazon bought it from Siminoff for $1 billion.
 That was a missed opportunity.

 2. The Bouqs Company

 The Bouqs Company is an innovative florist business offering direct from farm to table sales.
-By cutting out the middleman, owner John Tabis believed that he could offer lower prices and become more successful.
+By cutting out the middleman, owner John Tabis believed he could offer lower prices and become more successful.

 The business took off and became a massive success and this was one of the biggest misses that the sharks made, making it one of their worst errors in judgment.

-17. Chef Big Shake
+3. Chef Big Shake

 Shawn Davis is the owner of Chef Big Shake and he appeared on “Shark Tank” to introduce his business concept.
 He was an experienced chef and had a great idea for a business.